 Without the benefit of natural winds in an indoor garden, the stems and branches of indoor plants will tend to be a lot more flimsy and weak.
 This, in turn, can affect the support that the plant has for big plants.
-As it may not be able to hold up the buds as well as the heavy weight of excessively big crops, we can see why a proper ventilation system is important for keeping the development of your crops in check.
+As it may not be able to hold up the buds as well as the heavyweight of excessively big crops, we can see why a proper ventilation system is important for keeping the development of your crops in check.

-The presence of circulating air and CO2 in your gardens tend to “loosen” the cell structures in your cannabis plants.
+The presence of circulating air and CO2 in your gardens tends to “loosen” the cell structures in your cannabis plants.
 As a direct result, the plants will shift their cell development into strengthening the cell walls instead of stretching the cannabis stems and branches.
 In turn, they would not grow into excessively big cannabis plants.

-The lighting of your indoor cannabis gardens will also play a big part in the height and size that they are able to reach.
+The lighting of your indoor cannabis gardens will also play a big part in the height and size that they can reach.
 As we have said above, cannabis plants’ stems and branches tend to stretch and grow longer during the hours where they are not exposed to lighting systems.
 If you are operating a lighting system that gives off insufficient UV spectrums, then the plant hormones will typically respond by causing a faster development rate of elongation.

 This also holds true in growing spaces that are not properly spaced out.
-Because the thick foliage of leaves may block the entrance of light from reaching the bottom leaves and parts of the crops, their initial reaction would be to cause a growth spurt in their heights in order to make up for the insufficient lighting given to them.
+Because the thick foliage of leaves may block the entrance of light from reaching the bottom leaves and parts of the crops, their initial reaction would be to cause a growth spurt in their heights to make up for the insufficient lighting given to them.

 Lastly, the genetics and marijuana strains that you will be making use of are also an inherent factor in deciding how tall your plants grow.
-It is common knowledge for growers that sativa strains are capable of developing into tall and big cannabis plants.
+It is common knowledge for growers that Sativa strains are capable of developing into tall and big cannabis plants.

 As their average heights measure around 10 to 15 feet, it is important for indoor growers to study the growth patterns of these strains and do what they can to keep them as regulated as possible.
 Additionally, leaving too much space in between your plants can cause the expansion of their leaves and branches.

-What To Do If Your Big Cannabis Plants Grow Out of Control
+What To Do If Your Big Cannabis Plants Grow Out Of Control

 The optimal heights of cannabis plants will usually depend on which strains that you grow.
-While indica cannabis plants tend to grow up to around 2 to 5 feet in height, sativa strains can reach anywhere from 6 to 15 feet!
+While indica cannabis plants tend to grow up to around 2 to 5 feet in height, Sativa strains can reach anywhere from 6 to 15 feet!
 Those with ruderalis genetics (autoflowering versions), on the other hand, usually average around 1 to 3 feet in height.

-Topping your cannabis plants is usually done in order to increase your yields.
+Topping your cannabis plants is usually done to increase your yields.
 However, it is also a regulatory process that makes sure your cannabis plants stay at a height that is fit for your gardens.
 Topping basically consists of cutting off the topmost cola of your plants.
-As this halts the apical dominance or vertical elongation of your plants and instead focuses its energy into the development of a thicker and more robust structure, topping is a great way of keeping their heights under control.
+As this halts the apical dominance or vertical elongation of your plants and instead focuses its energy on the development of a thicker and more robust structure, topping is a great way of keeping their heights under control.

 But when exactly do you need to top?
 Well, since it will practically be working for two purposes, growers should start topping their cannabis plants during the last weeks of the vegetative stage.
 Right before they start flowering, the added number of main colas will distract the plant from developing further height.